 - Transforms are no longer reordered with insert operations always happening first, and append always happening last.
 The previous behavior was planned but was inconvenient for most users, so we took it out.

 - If a printer recovers from its error, and you have archive folders defined, RPM no longer lists the disks containing the archive folders as recovering from an error.
-This was a status only and was incorrectly reported.

 - There was a problem with the idle time handling for filter programs where the program would sometimes be reported as done, when in fact it wasn't.
 This is fixed.